Roosters (Millennium): Production

 "Roosters" was written by the frequent collaborators Glen Morgan and James Wong, who were also co-executive producers for the second season.
 It was the 13th episode to have been written by them - they had written several across the first and second seasons of the series.
 "Roosters" was directed by Thomas J. Wright who had directed twelve episodes previously and directed a further 13 over the series' run.
 Wright went on to direct "Millennium", the series' crossover episode with its sister show The X-Files.

 Morgan has noted that the plot for "Roosters", and the previous instalment "Owls", grew out of the internecine conflict seen within the Millennium Group in "The Hand of St. Sebastian", an earlier second-season episode he wrote with Wong.
-He had wanted to introduce secular elements to the series' focus on eschatology, after the theological focus of the earlier episode; he began focussing on ideas such as biological warfare as a possible way of depicting the end of the world — an idea which ater played out in the two-part episodes concluding the second season, "The Time Is Now" and "The Fourth Horseman".
+He had wanted to introduce secular elements to the series' focus on eschatology, after the theological focus of the earlier episode; he began focusing on ideas such as biological warfare as a possible way of depicting the end of the world — an idea which later played out in the two-part episodes concluding the second season, "The Time Is Now" and "The Fourth Horseman".
 Millennium's composer, Mark Snow, spoke positively about the series' producers for their decision to use operatic music in this episode, rather than relying on "hip-hop or rock and roll" as prior episodes had done.